Faculty of Technology

 Salary: £35,845 – £39,152 per annum

 The University of Portsmouth is a dynamic and ambitious institution with a track record of success.
-One of only four universities in the south east of England to achieve a Gold rating in the Teaching Excellence Framework, it is also ranked 21st in the 2020 Guardian League Table University Guide, and 113th in the Times Higher Young University World Rankings.
+One of only four universities in the south east of England to achieve a Gold rating in the Teaching Excellence Framework and ranked in the top 150 in the Times Higher Young University World Rankings.

-The ICG consists of 15 academic staff, 16 postdoctoral researchers and around 30 PhD students, and has an active international visitors programme.
+The ICG consists of 17 academic staff, 17 postdoctoral researchers and around 30 PhD students, as well as staff dedicated to public engagement and outreach, impact partnerships, computing, and admin support.
+It has an active international visitors programme.
 Portsmouth is a member of the Sloan Digital Sky Survey (SDSS), the Dark Energy Survey (DES), the Large Synoptic Survey Telescope (LSST), the Dark Energy Spectroscopic Instrument (DESI), ESA’s Euclid satellite mission, the Square Kilometre Array (SKA), the Laser Interferometer Gravitational Wave Observatory (LIGO), the Laser Interferometer Space Antenna (LISA), the Gravitational Wave Optical Transient Observer (GOTO), and other international collaborations.
 The University of Portsmouth is a member of the South-East Physics Network (SEPnet) and hosts the 3704-core SCIAMA supercomputer.
 More information is available at http://www.icg.port.ac.uk/

 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
-The University of Portsmouth and the ICG hold Athena SWAN bronze awards and the University is an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote diversity and equality in science and create a better working environment for men and women.
+We are happy to consider applications from candidates wishing to work part-time, job-share or who wish to work flexibly.
+The University of Portsmouth is signed up to the Race Equality Charter which aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
+The University of Portsmouth and the ICG hold Athena SWAN Bronze awards; we are committed to developing organisational and cultural practices that promote diversity and equality and create a better working environment for people with all gender identities.

 All applications for this position will be processed and conducted in compliance with UK legislation relevant at that time.

-For detailed information about the vacancy, please select this link: ZZ004032. – Research Fellow in Transients and Gravitational-wave Astrophy.docx
+For detailed information about the vacancy, please select this link: ZZ006356 – Public Engagement and Outreach Fellow.docx